Description du poste:

 English and French are the working languages of the (COMPANY NAME) Secretariat.
 For this internship, fluency in English or French is required, knowledge of the other is an asset.
 Knowledge of another official (COMPANY NAME) language is desirable (i.e. Arabic, Chinese, Russian or Spanish).

 Incomplete applications/personal history profiles (PHPs) will not be reviewed.
-Special Procedures Branch hiring managers will directly contact short-listed applicants for an interview.
+Europe and Central Asia Section hiring managers will directly contact short-listed applicants for an interview.
 For this reason, in the application cover letter it is important that you:

-- Specify your general interest in OHCHR, including in international human rights and/or the work of the Branch;
+- Specify your general interest in OHCHR, including in international human rights in the respective region and/or the work of the Section;

 - Indicate recently obtained academic degree or the scheduled graduation for university study currently underway;